ABOUT

 no ATM on Ofu.
 There are ATMs located near Pago Pago airport.
 Stop

-than two rooms for your group, a non-refundable deposit will be
+two rooms, a deposit will be required.

 HOW MUCH SHOULD I PACK?